 Method 3: Perform an in-place upgrade

-After following the above steps, if your Windows Update error 0x80d02002 still persists, you can try to perform an in-place upgrade.
+After following the above steps, if your Windows Update error 0x80d02002 still persists, you can try to perform an in-place upgrade (learn how to perform an in-place upgrade).
 Many Windows 10 users have confirmed that an in-place upgrade can fix the Windows Update issues they’ve encountered.

 Hopefully you can resolve the Windows 10 Update error 0x80d02002 with the above steps.
 If you have any questions, ideas or suggestions, feel free to leave a comment below.